ABQ RIDE: Other vehicles

 In addition, the fleet comprises numerous smaller vehicles like the SunVan paratransit vans, and formerly, the Old Town trolley.
-CNG buses (300- and 600-series buses) and the 900-series buses operate out of the Yale Transit Department on 601 Yale Blvd.
-SE, while the 700-series buses, Rapid Ride buses (6400-series, 6600-series, and 6900-series), and the paratransit fleet operate out of the Daytona Transit Facility on Daytona Rd near Unser Blvd. and I-40.
+CNG buses (300- and 600-series buses) and the 900-series buses operate out of the Yale Transit Department on 601 Yale Boulevard SE, while the 700-series buses, Rapid Ride buses (6400-series, 6600-series, and 6900-series), and the paratransit fleet operate out of the Daytona Transit Facility on Daytona Road near Unser Boulevard and I-40.
 Daytona operates seven days a week except on city-observed holidays.
 Yale operates on weekdays only.
 On May 1, 2015, the 900-series buses were moved temporarily to Daytona due to renovations at Yale; however, they went back to operating out of the Yale facility beginning October 19, 2015.
 The Yale Transit Department is now equipped with unleaded fuel to fuel shuttle cars.

 Plans

 Bus rapid transit service along Central

 In November 2011, ABQ RIDE announced plans for true bus rapid transit service along Central Avenue.
 The service differs from the Rapid Ride based on the fact that it would be considered a true BRT service based on adding more aspects of BRT service such as a dedicated travel lane or queue jumps, platforms level with the bus floor, and off-board ticketing so that passengers can load at any door.

-On March 24, 2014, ABQ RIDE demonstrated a New Flyer XN60, which was built for RTC in Las Vegas, NV, and was en route for delivery.
+On March 24, 2014, ABQ RIDE demonstrated a New Flyer XN60, which was built for RTC in Las Vegas, Nevada, and was en route for delivery.
 This type of bus is one of the designs being explored for BRT service, and is the longer 60 foot version of the current XN40 buses being delivered to ABQ RIDE.

 On May 15, 2014, ABQ RIDE introduced a new logo and paint scheme for the organization.

 In October 2014, the City of Albuquerque unveiled conceptual designs for construction of Albuquerque Rapid Transit, a true BRT system including dedicated lanes, traffic signal priority, level boarding, and off-bus fare payment.
 Public input from meetings will allow engineering of the BRT system and redesign of the roads it will travel on.

 Following delays from equipment problems, BRT service started in November 2019.